About this school

 Strive HI report

-An annual snapshot of a school's key progress indicators, including subject achievement, growth, student readiness, school climate, inclusion rate, and more.
+An annual snapshot of key school progress indicators including language arts, math and science scores, achievement growth, student readiness, and more.
 Learn more about the Strive HI Performance System

 View additional reports on this school in our Report Finder.
 Search for the school name, then sort by year, level and type of report.